 You may be able to pull the heart, liver, and crop out all in one piece.
 You will need to loosen the crop where it is attached to the skin of the neck/chest area to do this.

 Cut the intestines away from the gizzard if you wish to save it.

 If you are saving the gizzard, you will need to slice it open and clean it.
 Slice from hole to hole and open it up.
 Inside will be grit and possibly some food.
 Dump this out and rinse the gizzard.

 Once you have the gizzard washed off, you will be able to see the tough, yellow lining.
 This needs to be peeled away.
-It is a bit tricky to get started, but then it will come off easily.
-Place the gizzard in a container.
+It is a bit tricky to get started, but then it will come off fairly easy.

-Stick your hand back into the body cavity.
-The squishy thing is the liver.
-Pull it out and look for the green bile sac.
+The liver has a green bile sac.
 This needs to be cut away without spilling the green bile on the liver.
 I try to cut a little bit of the liver away with the bile sac to prevent contaminating the liver with bitter bile.

 The lungs are a bit harder to locate.
 You will find them nestled into the rib cage in the chest cavity.
 Use your fingers to sweep them from the rib cage.
 I feed these back to the chickens or cook them for the dog.